Ithronyar/Textures/README.md

-Everything in this project is free to use without restriction.
+Everything in this project is public domain, and free to use without restriction.
 Copy, edit, modify, whatever.

 Project quality and long-term support not guaranteed.